 iJournals Central access is reserved for central office users in Fund Accounting, Capital Accounting and the Office of Sponsored Research.
 It allows access to additional Expenditure Types and Object Codes.
 Based on job functions and department requirements, iJournals Central users may also be designated as Feeder Owners with feeder management privileges.

-To request iJournals Specialist or Central responsibility, download and complete the iJournals Responsibility Request form, including an appropriate authorization signature.
+To request iJournals Specialist or iJournals Central authority, download and complete the iJournals Responsibility Request form, including an appropriate authorization signature.
 You can manually sign or use e-signature for the request form.
 If you are not set up for e-signature, refer to Adobe Digital ID.
-Send the completed and signed form to Systems and Reporting Operations (S&RO) distribution list to process the authorized request.
+Send the completed and signed form to Systems and Reporting Operations (S&RO) to process the authorized request.

 For help determining the appropriate iJournals responsibility, refer to Resource: iJournals Responsibility Matrix.